Sateesh-1234/39r-batch/Day-02/README.md

 ### var keyword

-Before ES6 versin, the only way to declare a variable in javaScript was to use the **var keyword**.
+Before ES6 version, the only way to declare a variable in javaScript was to use the **var keyword**.
 Syntax: **var identifier = literal**

 ```javascript